 Lineage BA.5 presents several genetic traits of interest, such as the presence of the mutations L452R and F486V in Spike (both affect Spike regions that interact with the human cells and mediate adherence/immune evasion).
-BA.5 also presents the deletion del69-70 in Spike, which is responsible for the SGTF profile, so this laboratory indicator can also be used as a proxy to estimate its frequency.
-The nationwide weekly surveys by sequencing, together with the daily monitoring of the proportion of samples with SGTF profile (Figures 2 and 3), show that, since its first detection in week 13, the lineage BA.5 has been markedly increasing in relative frequency, being clearly dominant in Portugal since week 19 (9-15 May 2022) and presented a relative frequency of 84% in the last national sequencing survey in week 22 (Figure 3).
+BA.5 also presents the deletion del69-70 in Spike, which is responsible for the SGTF profile, so this laboratory indicator has also been used as a proxy to estimate its frequency.
+However, due to the recent decrease in the number of tests performed with the TaqPath - ThermoFisher methodology (allowing the monitoring of the proportion of samples with "SGTF" profile) by the different laboratories, SGTF data now lack robustness and, as such, are no longer used for BA.5 lineage monitoring.

+The nationwide weekly surveys by sequencing show that, since its first detection in week 13, the lineage BA.5 has been markedly increasing in relative frequency, being clearly dominant in Portugal since week 19 (9th - 15th May, 2022) and presented a relative frequency of 88% in the last national sequencing survey in week 23 (6th-12th June, 2022) (Figure 2).